bbaassssiiee/lunchbox/workshop/lesson-02/README.txt

 # TODO 2.
 Then copy the file 'Vagrantfile' in this directory to the 'project' directory.

 # TODO 3. cd to the 'project' directory using the command shell/Terminal
 # TYPE:   vagrant up

 This will start the virtual machines used in this workshop on your laptop.

-# TALK: Offer help to members in your group.
+# TALK: Offer help to members in your group, you all need a good setup.

+# TIP: The project folder "transponds" to the Linux machine.

 # INFO: http://docs.vagrantup.com/v2/getting-started/index.html